advac/wp-mobile-detector/readme.txt

 Please set permissions for the 'cache' folder located inside of the 'plugins/wp-mobile-detector' folder to 777.

+= Does this plugin work with the W3 Total Cache plugin? =

+Yes, on the 'Page Cache Settings' inside of W3 Total Cache place 'websitez_is_mobile' in the 'Rejected Cookies' field.

 == Screenshots ==

 1. WordPress Administration Settings